Ashleywutq/CS_143_P2/README.txt

 notes:
 to run analysis.py
-we need to rename auto generated csv files to q1.csv etc. change column name to pos, neg if necessary
+we need to rename auto generated csv files to q1.csv etc. change column name to pos, neg for q3

 extra_credit:
 1.alaska map